kenjennings/Atari-Pet-Frogger/README_Porting.md

 The Atari 8-bit computers have astounding capabilities considering the chips were first manufactured for development systems in 1978 and the home computers went on sale to the public in 1979.
 The computers are the evolutionary successor to the Atari 2600, and the ancestor of the Amiga.
 Some concepts from the 2600 apply to the Atari 8-bits, and understanding the Ataris provides insight into the Amiga's custom hardware features.

 The 2600 requires a programming methodology that would drive most people nuts.
 The machine has 128 bytes of RAM.
 (BYTES, not KILOBYTES.)
 There is no memory for graphics.
-Everything displayed on the screen has to be written into the graphics chip's registers as the screen is drawn.
+Everything displayed on the screen has to be written into the graphics chip's registers by the program as the screen is drawn.
 The game logic is slave to tight timing cycles.
 Between the programming difficulty, and the more primitive graphics capabilities, Atari 2600 games tend to be simple.
 In spite of this there are mind-blowing games on the 2600.
 Respect is due the person who can write any kind of functional game for the 2600.

-The Atari computers began design as the advanced replacement for the 2600 that would have more capabilities and be easier to program.
+The Atari computers began design as the advanced replacement for the 2600 video game system that would have more capabilities and be easier to program.
 Almost as soon as design started the focus shifted from a video game to making a personal computer with superior graphics ability.
 Some of the resulting machines' graphics features would not be bested until the Amiga appeared.

 Programming the Atari computers is considerably easier than the 2600.
 In fact, by comparison, the Atari computers allow downright lazy coding.
 The graphics chips generate the playfield text and graphics and Player/Missile overlay graphics without direct CPU intervention.
 The program simply arranges the data in memory and tells the graphics hardware where to find everything.
 An Atari computer game is free to spend more time on complex game logic.

 The Atari systems were popular in their time, selling several million of units, and around the 1982 to 1983 years they were very popular targets for software developers.
 But, everything was not ported to all computers.
 Each computer model had games written for them that may have been ported to only a limited number of other systems that possibly did not include the Ataris, or may not have been ported to any other computer at all.

+Porting other systems games to the Atari is an entertaining and educational experience.
+The programmer learns how other computers worked, devises ways the Atari can represent the same thing using different graphics architecture and gives one an appreciation for how much can be done with tiny amounts of memory.

 ---

 **Overview Of The Atari Hardware**

-The first part of porting is knowing what you're porting to, and so understanding how to fit another computer's features into what the Atari can do.
+The first part of porting is knowing what you're porting to, and so understand how to fit another computer's features into what the Atari can do.
 Some things another computer can do may not be easily portable to the Atari, and at other times you may choose to enhance something on the Atari beyond what the original platform can do.
-Also, the Atari graphics are originally intended for NTSC color television, so some features look different on other video standards (PAL, SECAM, etc.)
+Do not expect, or even try to mak an Atari game look exactly like the game on another system.
+Atari graphics features have their own strengths and weaknesses, so try to fit game behavior into the Atari's style.
+Atari graphics are originally intended for NTSC color television, so some features must look different on  video standards (PAL, SECAM, etc.)  that another computer may use.
+An overview of Atari features:

 - 1.79 MHz 6502 processor.
 This is one of the fastest 6502 computers released.
 Most other systems work at 1MHz.